strongloop/strong-globalize/README.md

 English string resource files must exsit under `intl/en` directory.
 Translated string resource files are stored on each language sub-directory under `intl`  If a message is not found in the translated resource files, the correspoinding English message is displayed.

-Message string resources and CLDR data are independent.
+CLDR data has no dependencies on string resources.
 For example, you can load 100 langauge CLDR data and no translated string resources but the English string resource.
 However, if there is a translated non-English string resource exists for langage xx under `intl/xx` the CLDR data for `xx` must be loaded.

 # CLI - extract, lint, and translate